Gianlucorso/DELL-XPS15-9570/ubuntu-18.04/README.md

 * Insert the Ubuntu USB into the computer.
 * Reboot.
-* Press F12 when you see the Dell logo.
+* Press `F12` when you see the Dell logo.
-* Select the one with the words “Boot from UEFI” in it.
+* Select the one with the words `Boot from UEFI` in it.
-[ You have to BOOT from the pendrive ]
+> You have to BOOT from the pendrive.
-* Hover over the option “Try Ubuntu without installing”.
+* Hover over the option `Try Ubuntu without installing`.

 **TIP:**
-"Hover" means just select with cursor an option in the list and do nothing else.
+`Hover` means just select with cursor an option in the list and do nothing else.

-* Press e.
+* Press `e`.
-* Add nomodeset after the words quiet splash.
+* Add `nomodeset` after the words `quiet splash`.
 Detailed instructions can be found in here.

-In my case it was "[..somestuff..] quiet splash ---" and I changed it in "[..somestuff..] quiet splash nomodeset ---"
+In my case it was `[..somestuff..] quiet splash ---` and I changed it in `[..somestuff..] quiet splash nomodeset ---`

-* Press F10.
+* Press `F10`.
 * Launch the Ubuntu installer on the desktop.

 NB: usually at this point here you should (I am citing section 4.2)

-Select “Enable Insecure Boot mode” during the installation and remember the password for it.
+Select `Enable Insecure Boot mode` during the installation and remember the password for it.

 but this time I did not notice this option, so I continued the installation ignoring this.
 After the steps reported here, usually you should go into the bios and disable secure boot (I am citing section 5.1).
 Since I did not turned on it, I ignored those steps.
-I checked on the bios after installing Ubuntu and "Secure boot enable" option was unchecked.
+I checked on the bios after installing Ubuntu and `Secure boot enable` option was unchecked.

 * In installation procedure you have to:
   * enable:
-    * install updates during installation
+    * `install updates during installation`
-    * install third-parties softwares for graphic and wifi
+    * `install third-parties softwares for graphic and wifi`
-  * select "Erase Ubuntu XX.YY.Z and reinstall option
+  * select `Erase Ubuntu XX.YY.Z` and `reinstall` option
-  * click "continue" button.
+  * click `continue` button.
-  * a warning window will appear asking you to confirm changes to the partition (since I installed Ubuntu on partition #7 on my device labelled as /dev/nvme0n1 I can be sure that only the partition with Ubuntu will be erased and not the one on which Windows is installed).
+  * a warning window will appear asking you to confirm changes to the partition (since I installed Ubuntu on partition `#7` on my device labelled as `/dev/nvme0n1` I can be sure that only the partition with Ubuntu will be erased and not the one on which Windows is installed).
-  * If everything seems to be ok click on "continue" button
+  * If everything seems to be ok click on `continue` button
   * proceed in the installation steps
-  * pick username and password then click on "continue" button
+  * pick username and password then click on `continue` button
   * installation procedure will be completed
-  * When completed a window should appear asking for restarting the system, click on "Restart Now" button
+  * When completed a window should appear asking for restarting the system, click on `Restart Now` button
-  * A message should appear to remove the USB stick and press Enter.
+  * A message should appear to remove the USB stick and press `Enter`.
-     Remove the pendrive and wait some seconds, then click Enter.
+     Remove the pendrive and wait some seconds, then click `Enter`.
      If the computer blocks at this point just force the shutdown by holding the power button until the monitor shut down.
 If so, turn on again the PC.
 * At this point you can go back at section 5.2 and redo all steps for setting up Ubuntu after installing it.

 ## How to run Windows?

-Simply select option "Windows Boot Manager (on / ...somestuff)" and press Enter.
+Simply select option `Windows Boot Manager (on / ...somestuff)` and press `Enter`.
 Windows boot should be launched.
-A blue screen may appear asking for entering the Recovery Key in order to disable BitLocker for the current drive.
+A blue screen may appear asking for entering the `Recovery Key` in order to disable BitLocker for the current drive.
 Just simply the instrunctions shown (something like connect to your microsoft account associated to the Microsoft account used to set up your Dell XPS 15, following the link provided and copy the key reported in the box).

 ## Other useful resources